cunicu/cunicu/docs/config/config.md

 ## At Runtime

-cunīcu's configuration can also be updated at runtime, elevating the need to restart the daemon to avoid interruption of connectivity.
+cunīcu's configuration can also be updated at runtime, alleviating daemon restarts and interruption of connectivity.

 Please have a look at the [`cunicu config`](../usage/md/cunicu_config.md) commands.

+Currently, not all settings are runtime tunable.

+Changed settings via the `cunicu config set` command are persisted in a runtime configuration file at `/var/lib/cunicu.runtime.yaml`.
+So runtime changes will also be taken into account for subsequent starts of the daemon.

 ## DNS Auto-configuration